packom/mbus-httpd/README.md

 # [mbus-httpd](https://github.com/packom/mbus-httpd)

-An HTTP microservice exposing (wired) M-Bus functionality.
+An HTTP microservice exposing (wired) M-Bus functionality, allowing you to scan an M-Bus and query M-Bus slaves.

 You'll need a serial - M-Bus device to connect your server to an M-Bus.